dong881/E2E-network-measurement/README.md

 - **ADB Issues**: Ensure the UE is connected, authorized, and the correct `ADB_DEVICE` is set in `run_config.sh`.
 Check if iPerf3 binary exists and is executable on the UE at `/data/local/tmp/iperf3`.
 - **Configuration Errors**: Double-check IP addresses, usernames, passwords, and interface names in `variable.sh` and `run_config.sh`.
 - **Screen Sessions**: If scripts fail unexpectedly, check for lingering `screen` sessions on the CN and gNB servers (`screen -ls`) and terminate them (`screen -X -S <session_name> quit`).
+- **Python Dependencies**: For the analysis script, make sure you have the required Python libraries installed (`pip install matplotlib numpy pandas`).

 ## Contributing